-The Pacman package manager is a powerful tool at the centre of the system, that allows you to maintain, expand and update the system.
+The Pacman package manager is a powerful tool at the center of the system, that allows you to maintain, expand and update the system.

 In this section, I give you the basic commands to keep your system up and running.
 Keep in mind that these commands only install packages from the Arch repository and not packages from the AUR.